Managing Bioinformatics Software and Pipelines

 Overview

 Setting up a computer for running bioinformatic analysis can be a challenging process.
 Most bioinformatic applications involve the use of many different software packages, which are often part of long data processing pipelines.
-In this course we will teach you how to overcome these challenges by using two types of tools: package managers and workflow management software.
-You will learn about common tools to install software, with a particular focus on the popular Conda/Mamba package manager.
-We will also cover containerisation systems (Docker and Singularity), which are a way to further abstract software requirements by bundling them into virtual environments.
-Finally, we will teach you how to use automated pipelines to streamline your bioinformatic analysis.
-We will focus on the Nextflow software, introducing you to its core pipelines and how you can configure it to run at scale on HPC clusters.
+These materials cover how you can overcome these challenges by using ’‘’package managers’’’ and ’‘’workflow management software’’’.
+You will learn about common tools to install software, with a particular focus on the popular conda/mamba package manager.
+We also cover how you can use pre-existing software containers (Singularity), which are a way to further abstract software requirements by bundling them into virtual environments.
+Finally, you will learn how to use automated pipelines to streamline your bioinformatic analysis.
+We focus on the Nextflow software, introducing you to its core pipelines and how you can configure it to run at scale on HPC clusters.

 Learning Objectives

-• Recognise the use of package managers in bioinformatics.
+• Recognise the utility of package managers in bioinformatics.

 • Use package managers to create and maintain complex software environments.

-• Understand how containerisation solutions can be used to solve the problem of software dependencies.
+• Describe how containerisation solutions can be used to solve the problem of software dependencies.

 • Install, configure and run automated analysis pipelines developed and maintained by the bioinformatics community.